mipops/dvrescue/docs/_sections/capture.md

 **Basic useage:** <br />
 Below is the order you should type the commands for capturing using the CLI.

-1.)
+1\.
 In the Terminal run ```dvrescue --list_devices``` to display the names of the devices connected to your computer.
 Note the name and device number of the one you want to use for capture.
 For example: <br />
 ```
 $ dvrescue --list_devices
 0x80458280022265: Panasonic DV [DV]
 ```

-2.)
-You can either type ```dvrescue``` at the start of the command or include the path to the version of dvrescue you want to use.
+2. You can either type ```dvrescue``` at the start of the command or include the path to the version of dvrescue you want to use.
 Example: ```/usr/local/bin/dvrescue```

-4.)
-If you only have one device connected, dvrescue will automatically select it.
+3. If you only have one device connected, dvrescue will automatically select it.
 If you have more than one device connected, add the device number ```device://0x[device#]``` (for the corresponding deck you want to use for capture).
 Example (using the deck listed in step 1): ```dvrescue device://0x0x80458280022265```

-5.)
-If you want dvrescue to rewind and recapture when it encounters an issue with a frame type ```-y --rewind-count``` and the number of attempts you want it to make before it moves on.
+4. If you want dvrescue to rewind and recapture when it encounters an issue with a frame type ```-y --rewind-count``` and the number of attempts you want it to make before it moves on.
 Example if you wanted dvrescue to rewind and recapture 3 times: ```-y --rewind-count 3```

-6.)
-Type ```-m``` to note you want to create a file.
+5. Type ```-m``` to note you want to create a file.

-7.)
-Type the files name.
+6. Type the files name.
 Add a space.
 Example: ```filename.dv```

-8.)
-Type ```-m -``` to note you want to merge the multiple capture attempts for problematic frames (dvrescue will automatically rewind and try to capture the frame again when it encouters a problematic frame).
+7. Type ```-m -``` to note you want to merge the multiple capture attempts for problematic frames (dvrescue will automatically rewind and try to capture the frame again when it encouters a problematic frame).

-9.)
-To open a playback window during capture add ```| ffplay -```
+8. To open a playback window during capture add ```| ffplay -```

-10.)
-The full string to capture to the example device, create a file named "filename", using the rewind and recapture feature (with 3 attempts) and view the playback during capture would be: ```dvrescue device://0x0x80458280022265 -y --rewind-count 3 -m filename.dv -m - | ffplay -``` <br />
-For example: ```dvrescue device://0x800460104ce2bad -y --rewind-count 3 -m /Users/libbyshopfauf/Desktop/12345.dv -m - | ffplay -```
+9. The full string to capture to the example device, create a file named "filename", using the rewind and recapture feature (with 3 attempts) and view the playback during capture would be: <br /> ```dvrescue device://0x0x80458280022265 -y --rewind-count 3 -m filename.dv -m - | ffplay -``` <br /> For example:  <br />```dvrescue device://0x800460104ce2bad -y --rewind-count 3 -m /Users/libbyshopfauf/Desktop/12345.dv -m - | ffplay -```  <br />

 For more examples of frequently used dvcapture command strings, please see the section below.